 Dust detected below smart device glass.

-Particle inspection (a subset of cosmetic surface inspection) detects foreign materials on or within transparent components like clear plastic, film, or glass.
+Particle inspection (a subset of cosmetic surface inspection) detects particles and foreign materials on or within transparent components like clear plastic, film, or glass.
 These particles may cause material to be unsuitable for a subsequent process in manufacturing, or dangerous for application or consumption.
 Automated visual inspection systems must be specially calibrated to detect and distinguish between particles and their locations.
 Understanding whether a particle is on the top or bottom of a surface, or embedded within the surface, allows you to adjust operational processes to determine if an inspected material can move on to the next phase of production, if cleaning is required, or if the material must be rejected as scrap.

 Radiant’s automated visual inspection solutions employ extremely high-resolution, high-dynamic-range CCD sensors to detect defects in transparent materials under unpredictable lighting conditions.
 Minute contrast variations within an imaged area allow our cameras to assess the presence and location of particles and apply defined tolerances to determine the acceptable severity of a particles or number of particle within the material.

 Unmatched Camera Resolution and Dynamic Range

 Leveraging extremely high resolution (up to 29MP) and dynamic range (up to 73.4 dB) CCD sensors, Radiant’s ProMetric® Imaging Photometer or Colorimeter

 produces unmatched image clarity to detect the smallest particles on or within any substrate.
 Dynamic range increases the number of grayscale values captured in each image, ensuring that subtle contrast variations are identifiable for fine-detail inspection.
 The high resolution of Radiant cameras ensures that pixel-sized particles and image noise are clearly discernable.
 Image noise is further reduced by interline cooled CCDs in Radiant’s ProMetric cameras, which ensure images clarity while maintaining inspection speed.
 With these technical advantages, Radiant inspection systems can detect defects that may go unnoticed by human inspectors, including tiny, light-colored debris on glass or metal surfaces.